david-elfau/js-test-elfau/README.md

 ### Steps using document attached:
 1. Download attached file.
 2. Unzip on the desired folder.
-3. Open a console and navigate to the unzziped folder
+3. Open a console and navigate to the unzipped folder
 4. Execute:
 ```
 $ npm install ./